Shrouded in mystery with funny spells and potions, cauldrons filled with boiling funky liquids, pointy hats, and a broomstick.

 26

-"Witch Hunter Robin" boasts a strong reputation, maintaining a MAL score of 7.27 and a popularity rank of #1479.
+Thanks to its strong execution and lasting appeal, "Witch Hunter Robin" has maintained a respectable MAL score of 7.27 and holds a popularity rank of #1479 among anime enthusiasts.

 ComedyFantasyRomance